ICT4LT Module 2.2

 See also Section 3, Module 1.4, headed Warschauer (1996).

-In his consideration of the pros and cons of multimedia, Warchauer uses the term hypermedia as a subset of multimedia in the sense that:
+In his consideration of the pros and cons of multimedia, Warschauer uses the term hypermedia as a subset of multimedia in the sense that:

 Nowadays, it can be assumed that the majority of multimedia applications embrace the functions that Warschauer ascribes to hypermedia.
 Warschauer continues:

 According to Warschauer, one of the reasons why multimedia has failed to make a major impact is the lack of good quality programs, claiming that "computer programs are not yet intelligent enough to be truly interactive".
-This is true, although I would put it thus: the main reason why multimedia applications have not been adopted widely by language teachers is that the creators of multimedia applications have been singularly lacking in imagination.
-For example, I have yet to see a CD-ROM containing a good quality simulation along the lines of A la rencontre de Philippe or Expodisc - see Section 1.2 - Oscar Lake being a notable exception.
+This is true, although I would put it thus: the main reason why multimedia applications have not been adopted widely by language teachers is that software creators have been singularly lacking in imagination.
+Only a handful of multimedia simulations have been produced for language learners: e.g. A la rencontre de Philippe, Montevidisco, EXPODISC and Who is Oscar Lake?
 Language teachers certainly need more programs like these.
-Warschauer describes one such program, Dustin, as follows:
+Warschauer describes the Dustin simulation as follows:

 Another feature of multimedia applications is that they tend to be short on feedback, offering the learner little help in identifying his/her mistakes.
 All too often a wrong response is accompanied by a "boing" and a correct response is accompanied by the sound of applause or fanfare - very irritating after the first few minutes.
 I worked my my through the first few lessons of a CD-ROM for beginners in Japanese which adopted this approach.
 I eventually got a good score, but a couple of days later I could not remember a single word of Japanese.
 There is a danger, however, of relying too much on the computer's ability to process the learner's input: